 Of course, profitability should be the goal of every business.
 Regardless of how well marketing, production, or accounting work on their own, it is only when they work well in concert that profitability is achieved.
 A business that cannot sustain itself by staying in the black cannot hope to stand the test of time, and the most basic measurement of a company’s success is its very survival.

 Don’t be content to merely survive.
 With the process of continual improvement outlined in In the Black, you will find ways to maximize your profit that you had never dreamed of.
 Continually monitoring the effectiveness of your efforts through good accounting practices will help you to achieve the business wisdom to know what works and what works better.

 After reading this book, you will:

-Understand a process of gaining knowledge – even wisdom – to help you make better business decisions.
+- Understand the process of gaining knowledge – even wisdom – to help you make better business decisions.

 Benchmarking is the process of comparing your internal performance metrics to objective industry bests or standards.

 Benchmarking can help drive your profit improvement strategies.

 - Diagnose your strengths and weaknesses compared to your industry peers.

 - Learn which areas of your business need the most improvement.